- The Fantastic Team

 - Give your removals team a helping hand by taking care of any hazardous or prohibited items they can’t relocate.
 If you don’t know what the professional can and can’t move, we advise you to contact your removals company for more information.

-- Thoroughly cleaning the property, you are planning to move out from, is extremely important and is definitely a step you don’t want to skip.
+- Thoroughly clean the property.
+When you’re planning to move out, it is extremely important to pay attention to detail and there are no steps you want to skip.
 After all – you want your deposit back, right?

 - Start early.
 Having more time to properly clean your apartment or house will make the whole process less stressful and will bring better end results.

-- If you aren’t sure that you’ll have enough time or aren’t sure that your landlord will be happy with the results, it’s best to leave the task to a professional end of lease cleaning company.
+- Call professional cleaners to help.
+If you aren’t sure that you’ll have enough time or aren’t sure that your landlord will be happy with the results, it’s best to leave the task to a professional end of lease cleaning company.

 Posted in Cleaning Guides